Posted on September 23, 2020

 Sola Salon Studios

-By signing your lease for your brand new Sola studio, you have just made an exciting and positive change for your life and career.
-Since becoming your own boss and opening up your own salon comes with new challenges and responsibilities, it’s not unexpected to take a break from being on cloud nine and ask, “Where do I even begin?”
-Here’s a quick-list of tasks and items you should spend the next few weeks focusing on.
+By signing your lease for your brand new studio at Sola, you have just made an exciting and positive change for your life and career.
+Since becoming your own boss and opening up your own salon comes with new challenges and responsibilities, it’s not unexpected to take a break from being on cloud nine and ask, “Where do I start?”

 We know all the business stuff can seem scary, but Sola’s start-up manual has all the forms and info you need to make this easy-peasy!

-Now that you have your own salon, you get to do things YOUR way!
-You’re in complete control of creating your salon culture and identity.
+Now that you own your salon, you get to do things YOUR way!
+You’re in complete control of creating your salon's culture and identity.
 An important step is to create the vision for your salon and really think about what your salon is going to offer and the experience you are going to provide that will set you apart.
-It’s all about building a brand experience.
-Think about your target clientele and why they would want to visit your salon over anywhere else.
+It’s all about building a unique brand and client experience.
+Think about your target clientele and why they would want to visit your salon over another.
 What problems are you going to solve that will bring your guests back again and again?
 What feelings do you want your guests to have when they arrive and leave your studio?

 When creating your brand, you’ll want to consider everything from your logo to colors to your brand voice.
 The branding process will take time, and does not need to be completely done before you take your first appointment!
 Brands are constantly evolving.

 One thing to consider: hire a professional!
 If you want a logo but aren’t sure how to create one, hire a designer.
 They can also help you determine the right colors, fonts and images to use in your marketing.

 "I've never changed myself, style or personality and it’s what has made me successful.
 I never change my roots.
 Consistency and authenticity are why my clients come back." - Brittany Athey, 2020 Faces of Sola